Field railways

 Related stories

-The important place of Stendes station in the railway network of the kingdom
+The important place of Stende station in the Karalauskas railway network

-The main task of the royal railways in the area of the Partridge Strait was to provide the coastal defense positions of the German army with cannons and ammunition.
+The main task of the battlefield railways in the Irbes Strait area was to provide the German army's coastal defense positions with cannons and ammunition.